bane-labs/docs/development/running-a-neo-x-node.md

 This document contains step-by-step instructions for running a geth node in Neo X.

-## Hardware Requirements
+## 1. Hardware Requirements

 The following are the minimum hardware requirements:

+#### Seed Node

 * CPU with 2+ cores
-* 4GB RAM
+* 4 GB RAM
-* 200GB free storage space to sync the Testnet
+* 2 00GB free storage space for data synchronization
 * 8 MBit/sec download Internet service

+#### Miner Node

+* Fast CPU with 2+ cores
+* 24 GB RAM
+* 200 GB free storage space for data synchronization
+* 8 MBit/sec download Internet service

-## 1. Building or Downloading Geth Binary
+## 2. Building or Downloading Geth Binary

-### Build the source
+#### Build from source

-Building `geth` requires both a Go (version 1.19 or later) and a C compiler.
+Building `geth` requires both a Go (version 1.23 or later) and a C compiler.
 Feel free to install them with the package manager of your choice.

 Once the dependencies are installed, run